teddziuba/engineering-management-pearls/README.md

 🦪 **Always try to make your manager look good.**

-This doesn't mean singing their praises, it means delivering on your own without their intervention.
-Find out what success looks like for your manager, then work toward that.
-It will be easier to get the resources you need.
+Brown-nosing is telling your manager how great they are.
+Smart relationship-building is finding out what success looks like for your manager, then delivering on that, in a way that your manager's manager can see.

 🦪 **Stay for at most two drinks, then leave.**